 And yet, the Bible says in Hebrews 1:6 that God is going to encourage the angels to worship [proskuneo] Jesus at His Second Coming.
 This of course infers that Jesus is equal in nature with God the Father.

 For these reasons and many others, we have a much higher view of Jesus than the Jehovah’s Witnesses.
 We believe He was and is far more than an angel.
 He is God.
 For more help understanding and defending the deity of Christ, please see:

-I also have a DVD and CD on this topic: "The Jesus of Scripture: A Verse-by-Verse Response to Attacks on Jesus's Deity" (DVD, CD)
+I also have a DVD on this topic: "Answers to the Cults' Attacks on Jesus."

 2. Jehovah's Witnesses deny that Jesus rose bodily from the grave.

 Well then, how do Jehovah’s Witnesses explain the empty tomb?
 They do acknowledge the tomb is empty.
 Well, Jehovah’s witnesses are taught that Jesus’ body was (these are direct quotes from their literature):

 - “Supernaturally removed from the tomb."• "Whether it was dissolved into gases or whether it is still preserved somewhere as a memorial of God’s love…no one knows.”

 Dissolved into gases?!
 Oh, but they’re not finished.

 - “Jesus’ fleshly body was disposed of by Jehovah God, it was dissolved into its constituent elements or atoms.”Jesus’ body was disposed of?
 Thrown away?
 Dissolved?
 Now, after saying this regarding Jesus’ body, they go on elsewhere to say that His spirit was resurrected: • “Jesus Christ was not made a human creature at his resurrection but was made a spirit, which accounts for his invisibility.”